North Carolina

 If a voter goes to their old polling place to vote, the precinct officials must: (1) send the voter to the new precinct; (2) if the registrant prefers, send the voter to vote at the central location chosen by the county board; or (3) permit the voter to vote at their old precinct using a provisional ballot.
 The provisional ballot will only be counted for all ballot items that the voter is eligible to vote for under state or federal law.

-Moved to a different county within the state
+Moved to a different county within the state:

 If the voter moved at least 30 days before the election, the voter must update their registration with their new address (or if applicable, register to vote in their new county of residence) no later than 25 days before the election.
 The voter may also update their address using same-day registration during the in-person early voting period.